Orbit-Transformer-Management/Transformer-Management/README.md

 # ⚡ Orbit – Transformer Management System

 Orbit is a web-based system designed to **digitize and streamline routine thermal inspections of distribution transformers**.
 Currently, inspections are manual, time-consuming, and error-prone.
 This project lays the foundation for an end-to-end inspection workflow.

 ---

-## 📌 Current Implementation (Phase 2)
+## 📌 Current Implementation

-We have completed **Phase 2 – Automated Fault Detection & Inspection Comments**, which introduces AI-powered analysis and feedback management, enhancing the system’s intelligence and usability.

 ### 🔍 Roboflow AI Integration